Boot to VHD (Native Boot): Add a Virtual Hard Disk to the Boot Menu

 Note Use a generalized Windows image.
 A specialized image is customized to a specific computer, whereas a generalized image can be deployed across many computers.
 For more information about the specialize and generalize configuration passes, see Windows Setup Configuration Passes.

 A Windows 8 Windows PE disk.
-For more information, see Windows PE USB: Install Windows PE to a USB drive.
+For more information, see WinPE: Create USB Bootable drive.

 A destination computer on which to install the VHD.
 This computer requires 30 gigabytes (GB) or more of free disk space.
 You can install the VHD to a computer already running other operating system installations, or as the only operating system on a computer.

 For more information about how to use VHDs in an enterprise environment, see Understanding Virtual Hard Disks with Native Boot.

 On the technician computer, use the Diskpart tool to create, attach, partition, and format a new virtual hard disk.
 You can attach a VHD by using the Attach vdisk command which adds the .vhd or .vhdx file as a disk to the storage controller on the host.
 This virtual disk will appear as the V: drive at the end of this procedure.
 The Detach command will stop this virtual disk from appearing on the host.

 In this example, you create a 25 GB fixed-type VHD.
 For more information about VHD image types, see Understanding Virtual Hard Disks with Native Boot.
 For more information about the DiskPart tool, see this Microsoft Web site.